spiral/docs/docs/en/advanced/prometheus-metrics.md

 At first, you need to install the [spiral/roadrunner-bridge](../start/server.md#roadrunner-bridge) package.

+> **Note**
+> The `spiral/roadrunner-bridge` package allows you to use RoadRunner
+> [metrics plugin](https://roadrunner.dev/docs/lab-metrics) with Spiral.
+This package provides RPC api for metrics
+> and a bootloader for your application.

 Once the package is installed, you can add the `Spiral\RoadRunnerBridge\Bootloader\MetricsBootloader` to the list of
 bootloaders: